The Digital Dilemma

 Global Interest

 Since its publication in November 2007, the study has caused reverberations around the world.
 The Digital Dilemma has been the subject of numerous international press reports and technical symposia.
-Over 3,000 copies have been distributed globally, with requests for copies coming from U.S. and foreign government agencies trying to evaluate their own state of digital preservation.
-The Digital Dilemma was recently translated into Japanese; a Spanish translation will be available soon.
+More than 6,000 copies have been distributed globally, with requests for copies coming from U.S. and foreign government agencies trying to evaluate their own state of digital preservation.
+The Digital Dilemma is now available in Japanese from Keio University and Brazilian Portuguese from Cinemateca Brasileira, and Korean from the Korean Film Council.